 Although some imbalances are developing, they don’t seem extreme enough to derail U.S. economic growth in the near term.
 The culprit that ultimately sinks the current expansion may one day be obvious: Escalating trade disputes, falling consumer and business confidence, or unsustainable debt levels can be major triggers.

-Pramod has 20 years of investment industry experience, three with Capital Group.
-Prior to joining Capital, Pramod was a fixed income portfolio manager at Fidelity Investments and a management consultant at McKinsey & Company.
+Pramod Atluri is a fixed income portfolio manager at Capital Group.
 He holds an MBA from Harvard and a bachelor's in biological chemistry from the University of Chicago.
 Pramod is also a CFA charterholder.

 Tim has 13 years of investment experience and has been with Capital Group for five years.
 He covers U.S. Treasuries, Treasury Inflation-Protected Securities and interest rate swaps.
 Prior to joining Capital, Tim worked at WCG Management LP, UBS Investment Bank and Barclays Capital.
 He holds a bachelor's in computer science from the University of Waterloo, Ontario.

 Anne covers economic developments in the U.S. and Japan.
 She has 18 years of investment experience, all with Capital Group.
 She holds master's degrees in economics from Oxford and the University of Edinburgh.